 Step 3: Click the Add account option and select Google in the service account selection window.

-Step 4: Now you only need to log in your Google account and give Calendar permission to connect and access Google Calendar data.
+Step 4: Now, you only need to log in to your Google account and give Calendar permission to connect and access Google Calendar data.

 2. Add to Bookmark for web browser